img

 More About Martin

 Martin started his career at Lawrence Livermore National Laboratory where he worked on large-scale simulations for the Department of Defense before moving over to work with the intelligence community on networking and cybersecurity.
-These experiences inspired his work at Stanford where he created the software-defined networking (SDN) movement, leading to a new paradigm of network virtualization.
-While at Stanford he also cofounded Illuminics Systems, an IP analytics company, which was acquired by Quova Inc. in 2006.
+These experiences inspired his work at Stanford where he helped pioneer the software-defined networking (SDN) movement.
+While at Stanford he also co-founded Illuminics Systems, an IP analytics company, which was acquired by Quova Inc. in 2006.

 For his work, Martin was awarded both the ACM Grace Murray Hopper award and the NEC C&C award, and he’s an inductee of the Lawrence Livermore Lab’s Entrepreneur’s Hall of Fame.
 He holds both a PhD and Masters degree in Computer Science from Stanford University.